bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 a.
 You can free form type a member combination on a sheet.
 Click Refresh.
 The sheet will be updated to show the results of the query in your free form sheet.

 b.
-Start with creating smart view analysis report.
+Start by creating smart view analysis report.

 c.
-Create report by zooming into Year & Measures dimension.
+Create report by zooming into the Year & Measures dimension.

 ![](./images/image14_26.png "")

 12. You can directly enter Sales account member in place of Profit to visualize sales data across year without needing to perform member selection.

-13. Click on Profit cell and replace with Sales, hit refresh.
+13. Click the Profit cell, replace with Sales, hit and select refresh.

 ![](./images/image14_27.png "")